Atoroidal surface bundles: Introduction

 The \textit{universal} example of a family is the universal curve, which assigns to each point of the moduli space the corresponding algebraic curve.
 This family is a quotient of the Bers fibration over Teichm\"uller space \cite{Bers1973}, which is naturally identified with the Teichm\"uller space of the one punctured surface.
 Furthermore, the action of $\pi_1(S)$ on the fiber gives a faithful representation to the mapping class group of the once--punctured surface whose image is the Birman kernel \cite{Birman}.
 By a theorem of I. Kra \cite{Kra}, an element of $\pi_1(S)$ is pseudo-Anosov under this representation if and only if it is a filling loop, and so these surface groups cannot be purely pseudo-Anosov.

-Even more examples arise from the universal curve, for if you take a pseudo-Anosov $g \colon S \to S$, the fundamental group of the mapping torus injects into the mapping class group of the once-punctured surface.
-By \cite{MastersZhang2008}, \cite{Baker_Cooper_2000}, \cite{KahnMarkovic2012}, \cite{KahnWright2021}, and \cite{CooperFuter}, these mapping tori contain many immersed incompressible surfaces, and we obtain many surface groups in mapping class groups.
+Even more examples arise from the universal curve, for if you take a pseudo-Anosov $g \colon S \to S$, the fundamental group of the mapping torus is the extension group of $\langle g \rangle$, and thus injects into the mapping class group of the once--punctured surface via the Birman Exact Sequence, as described above.
+By \cite{MastersZhang2008}, \cite{Baker_Cooper_2000}, \cite{KahnMarkovic2012}, \cite{KahnWright2021}, \cite{CooperFuter}, and \cite{CooperLongReid1994}, these mapping tori contain many immersed incompressible surfaces, and we obtain many surface groups in mapping class groups.
 I. Agol has observed \cite{AgolPrivate} that the only reducible elements arising from these representations must lie in the fiber subgroup, where being pseudo-Anosov is equivalent to being filling \cite{Kra}.
-It is likely that many of these surface subgroups are purely pseudo-Anosov, but as of writing there are no known examples arising this way.
-See \cite{KentLeininger2014} for a discussion of this approach and a geometric criterion to be pseudo-Anosov that serves as an alternative to Kra's \cite{KentLeininger2014}.
-In addition to the surfaces guaranteed by \cite{MastersZhang2008,Baker_Cooper_2000,KahnMarkovic2012,KahnWright2021,CooperFuter}, there are the ``cut-and-cross--join'' surfaces of Cooper, Long, and Reid \cite{CooperLongReid1994}, but it is worth noting that, while it is conceivable that there is a cut-and-cross--join surface that is purely pseudo-Anosov, one must be careful to distinguish between the geometrically finite and geometrically infinite cases, as the latter cannot be purely pseudo-Anosov---they are virtual fibers and must contain the commutator subgroup.

-Prior to Theorem \ref{theorem.ppAsurfaces}, the record for the ``fewest'' reducible elements of a surface subgroup of a mapping class group was given by the combination theorem of Leininger and A. Reid \cite{LeiningerReid}, where it is shown that one may combine Veech groups along parabolic subgroups to obtain closed surface groups in mapping class groups whose reducible elements are all conjugate into a single cyclic subgroup.
+As shown in \cite{DowdallKentLeininger2014}, any purely pseudo-Anosov finitely generated subgroup arising in this way will be convex cocompact.
+A similar convex cocompactness statement holds when $g$ is reducible \cite{LeiningerRussell}, though all purely pseudo-Anosov subgroups are free in this case.
+See \cite{KentLeininger2014} for a discussion of this approach and a geometric criterion to be pseudo-Anosov that serves as an alternative to Kra's \cite{KentLeininger2014} in this setting.
+The following question remains open and is quite natural as it would provide examples of convex cocompact surface subgroups of mapping class groups.

+\begin{question} Are any of the surface subgroups that arise from the mapping torus of $g$ as above purely pseudo-Anosov? \end{question}

+There are several other potential constructions of surface subgroups worthy of investigation.
+We describe three here.

-Another approach to construct purely pseudo-Anosov surface subgroups was given by Agol (see \cite[Section~4.3]{Reid}) who observed that certain small complexity compactified moduli spaces are in fact complex hyperbolic orbifolds, and that one may attempt to construct purely pseudo-Anosov surface subgroups by finding geodesic surfaces dodging the singularities.
+(1) Agol observed that a small number of moduli spaces can be naturally completed to complex hyperbolic orbifolds, and one may attempt to find a totally geodesic surface that dodges the singularities (see \cite[Section~4.3]{Reid}).